jagnetta/geo_lookup/README.md

 This script will attempt to resolve NAPTR for Fuze's public GeoDNS domain by using a Public DNS Server in the chosen country.
 Enter a 2 letter country code (e.g., gb, de, au, etc.).
-The command issued is:
+If there is at least 1 result for a Public DNS Server is found, then the command issued is:

-dig @SERVER NAPTR edge.uc.fuze.site +short
+	dig @SERVER NAPTR edge.uc.fuze.site +short +timeout=1

 Usage: ./geo_lookup <2 Letter Country Abbreviation>.

-This script references https://public-dns.info/#countries and the lists of DNS servers found on pages like https://public-dns.info/nameserver/gb.txt for example.
-The script uses the country code provided to find the first IP address from such a list on the public-dns.info website.
+This script references Public DNS Server information from:	https://public-dns.info/#countries

+The script uses the country code provided to find the IP addresses of public DNS servers in that country from such a list on the <public-dns.info> website.